jina-ai/jina/docs/chapters/simple_exec.md

 ## How to use built-in Simple Executors?

-You can directly use this executor by specifying `--yaml-path=_clear`, or use it in `--reducing-yaml-path` after collecting results from replicas.
+You can directly use this executor by specifying `--uses=_clear`, or use it in `--uses-reducing` after collecting results from replicas.

-Where ever you need to use `yaml-path` in Jina, you can take any one from the table to fill in.
+Where ever you need to use `uses` in Jina, you can take any one from the table to fill in.